BenMaheu/SQLCoder/README.md

 Input Mean: 64.61, %-Input > 256: 0.02%,  %-Input > 128: 0.69%, %-Input > 64: 41.26%
 Output Mean: 49.84, %-Output > 256: 0.00%, %-Output > 128: 0.01%, %-Output > 64: 12.43%
 ```
-Thus, ensuring that a model with a maximum input/output length of `128 tokens` should be sufficient for most part of the examples for this task.
+Thus, ensuring that a model with a maximum input/output length of `512 tokens` should be sufficient for this task.

 ---